Customer feedback is a tricky beast—we need it to grow our companies and give customers a better experience… but it isn't easy to get.

 Pro-tip: Before you hit Send on any customer feedback email, read it aloud to yourself to make sure the feedback request is clear.
 Or, better yet, send a test email to a team member using Sendlane to get their opinion first!

-Customer satisfaction surveys are easier for your customers to respond to because they require less thinking: they either like or dislike your product.
+Surveys are easier for your customers to respond to because they require less thinking: they either like or dislike your product.

 - Always tell the customer how much time it'll take